GENIAL: Generative Design Space Exploration via Network Inversion for Low Power Algorithmic Logic Units: Design Space Exploration Framework

-Espresso \cite{brayton_logic_1984} is a widely used, efficient logic minimization algorithm that reduces the size of a design's truth table.
-After minimization, we compute the complexity metric (CPX) by summing the counts of AND gates (in minterms) and OR gates (in maxterms).
+Espresso \cite{brayton_logic_1984} is a well-established logic minimization algorithm that reduces the size of a design's truth table.
+After minimization, we compute the complexity metric (\gls{cmplx}) by summing the counts of AND gates (in minterms) and OR gates (in maxterms).
+Although coarse, \gls{cmplx} is strongly correlated with transistor count derived by Yosys in the OPENR flow (Pearson $\rho = 0.71$, see Fig. \ref{fig:correlation}), making it a lightweight proxy for key \gls{qor} metrics that can be used during design space exploration.

-\subsubsection{OpenRoad Flow (OPENR)}
+\subsubsection{OpenROAD Flow (OPENR)}

-The OpenRoad Flow Scripts\cite{ajayi_openroad_2019} are a fully open-source \gls{eda} framework that allow automated synthesis and place and route operations.
-Internally, it synthesizes the design using Yosys \cite{wolf_yosys_nodate} and performs place and route of the design using OpenROAD \cite{the_openroad_project_openroad_2025}.
-Combined with the OpenSTA \cite{the_openroad_project_opensta_2025} tool, this setup enables the extraction of delay and power information from the synthesized designs.
-The primary metrics of interests in this flow are the \acrlong{ntrans} and \acrlong{pow}, with the former being faster to compute, as it does not require simulation. \gls{ntrans} is estimated using Yosys' internal transistor count model. \gls{pow} is obtained by mapping the design to the ASAP7 predictive Process Design Kit (PDK)\cite{CLARK2016105}, followed by simulation using the open source Verilator\cite{verilator} Verilog simulator (v0.53).
+The OpenROAD Flow Scripts \cite{ajayi_openroad_2019} provide a fully open-source pipeline for synthesis and place-and-route.
+Internally, Yosys \cite{wolf_yosys_nodate} performs the logic synthesis, while OpenROAD \cite{the_openroad_project_openroad_2025} and OpenSTA \cite{the_openroad_project_opensta_2025} handle placement, routing, and timing/power analysis.
+The primary metrics of interest in this flow are the \textit{\acrlong{ntrans}} (\gls{ntrans}) and \textit{average \acrlong{pow}} (\gls{pow}), with the former being faster to compute, as it does not require simulation. \gls{ntrans} is estimated using Yosys' internal transistor count model.
+To extract \gls{pow}, the design is mapped to the ASAP7 predictive Process Design Kit (PDK)\cite{CLARK2016105}, followed by simulation using the open-source Verilator\cite{verilator} simulator (v0.53).
+Finally, \gls{pow} is obtained using local \gls{swact} data combined with PDK information.
+This flow strikes a balance between rapid evaluation and metric fidelity representative of hardware implementation.